BarryCarlyon/twitch_misc/README.md

 ## OMGLIEKWUT OHMYGOODNESS U SO MUCH HELP

-Thank you for the help I want to give you beer/coffee money -> Check the Funding details
+Thank you for the help I want to give you beer/coffee money -> Check the Funding/Sponsor details